-The Antoine du Bourg '53 Music and Art Scholarship was funded by the Estate of Antoine du Bourg, a member of Hamilton's Class of 1953.
+The Antoine du Bourg '53 Music and Art Scholarship was funded by the estate of Antoine du Bourg, a member of the Class of 1953.
 It is awarded to students demonstrating financial need who are interested in music and the arts.